CloudContactAI/CCAI.NET/README.md

 # CCAI.NET

-A C# client library for interacting with the CloudContactAI API.
+A C# client library for interacting with the [CloudContactAI](https://cloudcontactai.com) API.

 ## Features

 - Send SMS messages to single or multiple recipients
 - Send MMS messages with images
+- Send Email campaigns to single or multiple recipients
 - Upload images to S3 with signed URLs
 - Variable substitution in messages
+- Manage webhooks for event notifications
 - Async/await support
 - Progress tracking
 - Comprehensive error handling